TESTIMONIALS

 Monday 19th May 2025

-Over the past 6 years, the annual Mental Health World Cup tournament has been held at Loftus Road Stadium, home of Queens Park Rangers Football Club.
-This tournament brings charities, business, and football teams together to raise important funding for mental health services including The Mix, Beder, Campaign Against Living Miserably and Sport In Mind.
+Over the past six years, the annual Mental Health World Cup has taken place at Loftus Road Stadium, home of Queens Park Rangers Football Club.
+The tournament brings together charities, businesses, and football teams to raise crucial funding for mental health services, including The Mix, Beder, Campaign Against Living Miserably (CALM), and Sport In Mind.

 Kick Start FC is a charitable incorporated organisation.
 Charity no. 1203577